DanBurton/netspec/README.md

 NetSpec provides a simple way to write such tasks.

-See the Echo example for how to use NetSpec for stateless situations.
+See the examples for how to use NetSpec.
 More examples soon to come.
+The general way to use NetSpec is to pick whether you are a client or a server, and which format you want to deal with.
+You do this with imports.

+To select which format you want to deal with, you have 3 options:
+ByteString.Char8, Text, or JSON.
+JSON is recommended; you can derive the necessary typeclass instances with `$(deriveJson id ''MyDataType)`

+    {-# LANGUAGE OverloadedStrings #-}
+    import Network.NetSpec.ByteString

+      -- or --

+    {-# LANGUAGE OverloadedStrings #-}
+    import Network.NetSpec.Text

+      -- or --

+    {-# LANGUAGE TemplateHaskell #-}
+    import Network.NetSpec.Json

+You select whether you are a server or a client like so:

+    import Network.NetSpec.Server

+      -- or

+    import Network.NetSpec.Client

+The difference between a server and a client is that the server listens and waits for connections, while the client immediately demands connections.

-To run the example, open 3 terminals:
+To run the Echo example, open 3 terminals:

     0$ runhaskell Network/NetSpec/Examples/Echo.hs
     1$ telnet localhost 5001